Raymond P. Shafer

 ![]() Clearing for the ramp from I-79 southbound to US 22/US 30 westbound.
 (Ed Szuba) |

-Another interchange that has had problems, but will be corrected, is the I-70/I-79 interchange east of Washington.
-PennDOT is planning a $30 million project to rebuild the interchange and eliminate the hairpin curve where I-79 north merges into I-70 westbound.
-That location has been the scene of many accidents, many of which involving tractor-trailers traveling too fast and spilling their loads as they tried to negotiate the turn.
-Five-year-old Tonya Watson, of Portland, Oregon, died nearly 20 years ago when the truck her father was driving overturned on the curve, and suffocated when the padding in the sleeping bunk of the cab pressed against her throat.
-After that accident, the tall Jersey barrier was installed an additional signs and rumble strips were added to warn of the sharp curve.
-The speed limit was also lowered to 25 MPH.
+Another interchange that has had problems, but was eventually corrected, was the I-70/I-79 interchange east of Washington.
+PennDOT had been planning a $30 million project to rebuild the interchange and eliminate the hairpin curve where I-79 north merges into I-70 westbound.
+That location had been the scene of many accidents, many of which involved tractor-trailers traveling too fast and spilling their loads as they tried to negotiate the sharp turn.
+One of the youngest victims of an accident there was five-year-old Tonya Watson, of Portland, Oregon, who died when the truck her father was driving overturned on the curve, and she ended up suffocating when the padding in the sleeping bunk of the cab pressed against her throat.
+After that accident, a tall Jersey barrier was installed, additional signs and rumble strips were added to warn of the sharp curve, and the speed limit was also lowered to 25 MPH.

 Michael Dufalla, PennDOT District 12 engineer, said, "That's been a problem to me since they built it."
 He also noted that the interchange was built to 1950s' standards.
 "Rarely did people go 60 or 65 miles per hour then," he said.
 "Automobiles have progressed faster than we can rehab the roads."
 The project will improve access in all directions and the ramp designed to handle higher speeds.
-To rebuild the interchange, additional land will be purchased.
-The project is expected to begin in 2006, but will take several years to finish.
+Additional land was purchased in order to rebuild the interchange, which began in Fall 2011.
+The fly-over ramp from I-79 northbound to I-70 westbound opened to traffic at 5 PM on November 16, 2013.
+The $35 million project will concluded in October 2014 after rehabilitation of two bridges that run underneath the ramp, additional lighting is added, and the Interstate is milled and paved.

-The January 2004 weather was not kind to a four mile section from Kirwan Heights to I-279.
-As happened on that expressway, potholes began opening up on I-79 due to the cold weather and age of the highway.
+The January 2004 weather was not kind to a four mile section from Kirwan Heights to the Parkway West.
+As happened on that latter expressway, potholes began opening up on I-79 due to the cold weather and age of the highway.
 The conditions were so bad early in the week of February 1 that state police shut down two lanes for four hours.
-PennDOT laid down temporary patches, but started an $84 million project to rebuild this section which began in August 2004.
-Project website: http://www.penndot11.com/I79SectionA12/default.htm.
+PennDOT laid down temporary patches, but started an $93 million project to rebuild this section in August 2004 which concluded two years later.

 Demolition of the guiderails on the ramp from I-79